NORTH CAROLINA STOP TORTURE NOWPO Box 12707

 Help Us Raise $10,000 to Continue our Work.

 The button below will take you to our secure payment page hosted by PaySimple.

 You DO NOT NEED TO ESTABLISH AN ACCOUNT at PaySimple to make a one-time donation.
 On the landing page simply click on the button labeled: "Click Here to Pay Now"

 We welcome checks payable to:

 North Carolina Stop Torture Now

 What will these funds help us do?

-• We are part of a national campaign to gain public release of a still-secret – and by all accounts devastating – report on the CIA torture program by the Senate Select Intelligence Committee.
-Our own Senator Richard Burr sits on this committee.
-We're helping hundreds of people, especially those in our state's faith community, tell Sen. Burr about the need for torture transparency.
+• We are part of a national campaign to gain public release of a still-secret – and by all accounts devastating – report on the CIA torture program by the Senate Select Committee on Intelligence.
+Our own U.S. Senator Richard Burr sits on this committee.

 In addition, we are in regular contact with survivors who were secretly rendered to torture in NC-based aircraft and have never received a word of acknowledgement, apology, or restitution from the U.S. government.
 Their lives were shattered.
 This national shame cannot be swept under the rug.

 Retired Colonel Morris Davis Says U.S. Torture Policy Puts the Lives of Captured American Troops at Risk and May Have Created Terrorists